 A thermometer is a must for identifying a fever.
 Although they come in several types and styles, a simple, inexpensive oral digital thermometer will provide quick, reliable information.
-You will also need a pair of scissors for cutting bandages and a pair of tweezers for removing splinters.
+You will also need a pair of scissors for cutting bandages and a pair of fine-tipped tweezers for removing splinters or ticks.

 The importance of cleanliness, especially around a wound, cannot be overstressed.
 Minor wounds and their surrounding areas can be cleansed with an antiseptic that can be applied as a liquid, spray, or by towelette.
 Also, have antibiotic ointment to apply to a wound.

 Everyone gets aches and pains, so having one or two types of all-around pain relievers is essential.
-Acetaminophen, and naproxen or ibuprofen are good choices to reduce pain and swelling.
+Acetaminophen is good for pain and fever relief.
+Naproxen or ibuprofen are good choices to reduce fever, pain, and inflammation.

 There are some precautions, though, when choosing which over-the-counter medication to use.
 Here are some important points to keep in mind:

 Crowded dorms and closed-in lecture halls are perfect breeding grounds for cold viruses.
 Pain relievers will help to ease the aches and fevers associated with a cold, but nasal decongestants and cough medications might help alleviate a cold's most annoying symptoms.